ajbrillembourg/ajbrillembourg.github.io/informs-bac-post-covid-tutoring-intervention.md

 ### 1. Our Paper

-Click here to see our current working paper: [Word Document - Impact of K-12 Funding Allocation on Student Tutoring: An Analytics Case Study with the Top School District in Indiana](https://app.box.com/s/yldh5ly08gvbue86fgbxb6mv688bjrpt)
+Click here to see our current working paper: [Word Document - Impact of Funding Allocation on Academic Gains as an Answer to the COVID-19 Pandemic: An Analytics Case Study with the Top School District in Indiana](https://app.box.com/s/yldh5ly08gvbue86fgbxb6mv688bjrpt)

 ### 2. Our Presentation Video